 President Trump's memorandum also directed the Secretary of the Interior and other relevant Secretaries and agency heads to temporarily halt certain permitting and approval activities for offshore (and onshore) wind projects, pending a "comprehensive assessment and review of Federal wind leasing and permitting practices."
-The temporary halt applies to issuance of new or renewed approvals, rights of way, permits, leases, and loans for wind projects.
+This temporary halt applied to issuance of new or renewed approvals, rights of way, permits, leases, and loans for wind projects.

-BOEM administers approximately 40 active offshore wind leases, many of which are affected by the temporary halt on offshore wind permits and approvals.
+BOEM administers approximately 40 active offshore wind leases, many of which were affected by the halt on offshore wind permits and approvals.
 Most lessees have not yet received the necessary permits and approvals for project construction.
 After a lease is awarded, developers must submit construction and operations plans (COPs) to BOEM for approval and apply for necessary permits from other agencies, such as the National Oceanic and Atmospheric Administration (NOAA) and the U.S. Army Corps of Engineers.
 Agencies must ensure their permitting and approval actions comply with the National Environmental Policy Act (NEPA; 42 U.S.C. §§4321 et seq.).
 BOEM typically has led the preparation of an environmental impact statement (EIS) and record of decision, which other agencies may sign onto, to inform conditions for approving COPs and issuing permits.
-The President's memorandum halts these activities pending a comprehensive review of federal wind leasing and permitting practices.
-Accordingly, BOEM has canceled or postponed activities related to EISs for pending offshore wind projects (e.g., in the Atlantic and Pacific regions).
-Separately, BOEM's FY2026 budget request seeks the elimination of funding for the BOEM renewable energy program, which would remove agency capacity for project review and permitting.
+The President's memorandum halted these activities pending a comprehensive review of federal wind leasing and permitting practices.
+Accordingly, BOEM canceled or postponed activities related to EISs for pending offshore wind projects.
+Separately, the agency's FY2027 budget request seeks elimination of its renewable energy budget account, which would likely reduce agency capacity for wind project review and permitting.

-Some Members of Congress and other stakeholders support the President's approach of halting or reconsidering offshore wind permits pending further study of permitting practices and project impacts.
-Some 118th Congress bills, including House-passed H.R.
-1, would have required similar studies.
-In response to a 2023 request from some Members, the Government Accountability Office issued a report in April 2025 that found both positive and negative potential impacts from offshore wind and recommended improvements to DOI consultation with stakeholders.
+Some Members of Congress and other stakeholders support the President's approach of halting or reconsidering offshore wind permits pending study of permitting practices and project impacts.
+Some bills, such as H.R.
+6930, would require similar studies.
+In response to a 2023 request from some Members, the Government Accountability Office issued a report in April 2025 that found both positive and negative potential impacts from offshore wind development and recommended improvements to DOI consultation with stakeholders.

 Other Members of Congress have opposed the Administration's actions as endangering jobs in the offshore wind industry and limiting a renewable energy source that could help meet growing electricity demand.
 Some observers have expressed concern that revoking authorizations for projects in the construction phase may create general uncertainty around U.S. energy investment and steer energy companies toward other nations, including China.
 Some 119th Congress bills would counter the Administration's policies.
 For instance, H.R.
-3742 would require that DOI "seek to issue permits" sufficient to achieve specified offshore wind production goals and would authorize establishment of an entity to finance and construct offshore wind transmission infrastructure, among other provisions.
+3742 would require that DOI "seek to issue permits" sufficient to achieve specified offshore wind production goals, among other changes.
+House-passed H.R.
+4776 (SPEED Act) would prohibit revocations or alterations of awarded permits except under specified circumstances; however, these provisions would not apply to actions taken by the Trump Administration prior to the bill's enactment.

-Separately from the President's wind memorandum, he also issued on January 20, 2025, Executive Order (E.O.)
+Separately from the wind memorandum, on January 20, 2025, the President also issued Executive Order (E.O.)
 14154, "Unleashing American Energy."
-Among other actions, this E.O. directed agencies to pause the disbursement of funds appropriated through P.L.
+This E.O., among other actions, directed agencies to pause the disbursement of funds appropriated through P.L.
 117-169, commonly known as the Inflation Reduction Act (IRA), or P.L.
 117-58, the Infrastructure Investment and Jobs Act (IIJA), and to review processes, policies, and programs for issuing specified grants, loans, contracts, and other disbursements.
 The effects of E.O.
 14154 on IRA funding appropriated for activities related to interregional and offshore wind electricity transmission are uncertain.
 A federal district court preliminarily enjoined the Administration from enforcing certain directives to pause federal funds under existing awards.
 P.L.
 119-21 rescinded unobligated balances for these and other IRA-funded activities.

 Hearings in the 119th Congress in March and April 2025 examined whether more electricity generation and transmission are needed to meet projections of increased electricity demand.
 Congress may consider what role, if any, offshore wind and interregional electricity transmission might have in meeting potential electricity demand.
-For example, in the 119th Congress, H.R.
+For example, House-passed H.R.
 1047 would direct the Federal Energy Regulatory Commission (FERC) to issue regulations to reform the interconnection queue process to prioritize dispatchable power generation (such as fossil-fuel or nuclear power plants) over non-dispatchable power generation (such as solar and wind power plants).
-Another bill, H.R.
-603, would amend the Federal Power Act to direct FERC to issue regulations to improve interregional electricity transfer capabilities.
+H.R.
+603 would direct FERC to issue regulations to improve interregional electricity transfer capabilities and consider transmission benefits that could include offshore wind.
+H.R.
+5600 would give FERC siting authority for some offshore transmission lines.
+H.R.
+3742 would authorize the Secretary of Energy to conduct offshore transmission infrastructure studies and establish programs to incentivize construction of installation vessels.

 The pause ordered under E.O.
 14154 on the disbursement of funds appropriated through the IRA and IIJA does not apply to the offshore wind tax credits enacted or modified by the IRA.
 Developers can claim the energy investment tax credit (ITC), the clean electricity investment tax credit (CEITC), the Production Tax Credit (PTC), or the Clean Electricity Production Tax Credit (CEPTC), and manufacturers of offshore energy components can claim the advanced manufacturing production credit (AMPC).